 For self-service buffet-style events, create a beverage station with a selection of flavor infused spa waters, with flavors like lemon-lime, strawberry kiwi, mint & cucumber, etc. Also, a few bottles of sparkling juices or sparkling non-alcoholic cider on ice is always a winner.

 If it's summertime, and it's warm, always have plenty of non-alcoholic beverages and bottled waters on hand, again with plenty of ice to help keep your guests hydrated, and the hangovers at bay!

 Have plenty of trash cans available!

-No one likes to look at a half eaten plate of food with flies or bees swirling around it that's been baking in the hot summer sun.
-Having several garbage cans that are readily accessible to your guests will help keep things looking tidy.
+No one likes to look at a half-eaten plate of food with flies, bees, or wasps swirling around it that's been baking in the hot summer sun.
+Having several garbage cans that have lids on them, readily accessible to your guests will help keep things looking tidy.

 Also, keep trash cans emptied regularly, always have an ample supply of garbage bags available.
 Putting the trashcans on the perimeters of your party spaces will also help reduce bugs, ants, and bees as well.

 Check out our other recipes, tips & tricks for Easy, Effortless Entertaining from AWG Private Chefs!